 The high-heat temperatures while cooking with infrared grills will take some trial and error.
 In fact, you can expect to burn a couple of steaks until you get a handle on how it works.

-You’ll likely have to spend more time in front of the grill to ensure your food doesn’t burn.
+You’ll likely have to spend more time in front of it to ensure your food doesn’t burn.

-The more you use it, the easier it will be to master so that you can create exciting recipes for your family.
+The more you use it, the easier it will be to master so that you can create irresistible barbecue recipes for your family.

 However, dealing with the learning curve can take a lot of time and effort.
 You’ll also have to take the time to figure out what ingredients work best together on an infrared grill.